Best phono preamps 2024: budget to high-end, tried and tested

 (Image credit: Moon)

-If you have a turntable as part of your music system, you will always need a phono preamp.
+If your home audio system includes a turntable, you will always need a phono preamp in the chain.
 Also called a phono stage, this component is essential for the playback of vinyl records.
 It raises your turntable's audio output to make it compatible with line-level amplifiers and delivers a sound you can hear through your hi-fi system.
 At the same time, it also adds standardised equalisation to convert the original signal recorded in the vinyl groove, for a tonally even presentation.

 Phono stages can be compatible with moving magnet or moving coil cartridges – or even both.
+Check which type your turntable has before choosing a new phono stage.
 You can check out our buying advice on choosing the right phono preamp for you, or scroll down to see our list of the best models we recommend, new and old, across all budgets and sizes.

 Every model on this has been rigorously tested by our experienced review team in our dedicated listening rooms with the appropriate turntable and cartridge pairing at each price level, so you can trust our advice.